 Cacti, like succulents, require a well-draining potting mix to maintain the water shortage conditions to which they have adapted.
 As a result, your regular soil mix is out.
-Instead, get a professional succulent mix made just for your cactus.
-A standard cactus/succulent potting mix comprises sand, perlite, and sphagnum peat moss, as well as a tiny quantity of organic components.
+Instead, get a professional cactus mix made just for your healthy cactus.
+A standard cactus/succulent mix comprises sand, perlite, sphagnum peat moss, and a tiny quantity of organic components.

 Repotting The Cacti

-Its size and spikiness determine the equipment needed to transplant a cactus.
+The process of transplanting a cactus cutting is influenced by its size and spikiness, which determines the equipment needed.
 Metal tongs and newspapers, for example, may not be required for transplanting tiny cacti, but more giant cacti may necessitate a complete arsenal of protective equipment.

-When working with cactus heavy, we suggest protective gloves, regardless of their size.
+When working with cactus heavy, we suggest protective thick gardening gloves, regardless of their size.